AliCW/LCFC-Python-Application-Leicester-City-/README.md

 File is currently just a shell containing no correct data (IMP3).
 Statistics can be viewed via typing the name or initials of the desired player at the initial user query.
 There is also a list squad option to view possible entries.

 # Improve <-------------------------
-IMP1: Possibly find a way of embedding this process into the date files themselves, would make the update process much more simple.
+IMP1: Possibly find a way of embedding this process into the data files themselves, would make the update process much more simple.

 IMP2: Add additional data that might be useful - e.g. international broadcast information.